Which Frequencies do CNNs Need? Emergent Bottleneck Structure in Feature Learning: Introduction

 \subsection{Bottleneck Structure in CNNs}

-Recent papers \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2} have observed a Bottleneck structure in $L_2$-regularized fully-connected networks, where the representation learned in the middle layers are low-dimensional, which implies a bias towards learning symmetries.
+Recent papers \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2} have observed a bottleneck structure in $L_2$-regularized FC-NNs, where the representation learned in the middle layers are low-dimensional, which implies a bias towards learning symmetries.

-In this paper, we extend most of the results in \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2} to CNNs, as well as new results specific to CNNs: \begin{itemize} \item We decompose the representation cost $R(f;\Omega,L)$ \cite{gunasekar_2018_implicit_bias2} of CNNs, which describes the implicit bias of CNNs with $L_2$-regularization, as:
+In this paper, we extend most of the results in \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2} to CNNs.
+An important distinction is that instead of the FC-NN bottleneck structure which favors learning any type of low-dimensional representations in the middle of the network, CNN favor representations that are supported along a finite number of frequencies, with an additional preference towards lower frequencies due to the existence of pooling: \begin{itemize} \item We decompose the representation cost $R(f;\Omega,L)$ \cite{gunasekar_2018_implicit_bias2} of CNNs, which describes the implicit bias of CNNs with $L_2$-regularization, as:

-\item We conjecture that the first term $R^{(0)}$ equals the so-called Convolution Bottleneck rank $\mathrm{Rank}_{CBN}$, which is small for functions $f$ that can be decomposed as first mapping to a representation that is supported along a finite number of frequencies, with a preference for lower frequencies in the presence of pooling.
-We partially prove this conjecture. \item The second term $R^{(1)}$ is instead a measure of regularity that bounds the Jacobian of $f$. \item We show that under some conditions, almost all weight matrices $W_\ell$ of the network will have a few large singular values, matching the frequencies that are kept in the CBN-rank decomposition.
-Under the additional assumption that the parameters are stable under reasonable learning rate, one can show that the activations are also supported on the same few frequencies.

-\item The emergence of this Bottleneck structure, where the middle representation of the network are only supported along a few low frequencies, motivates the use of down sampling, as is commonly done in practice.
-We show that for functions that accept such a low-frequency hidden structure, the $R^{(0)}$ term is unaffected by down-sampling in the middle of the network. \end{itemize}

-The low-dimensionality and low-frequency of the representations inside the bottleneck makes them highly interpretable.
+\item We conjecture (and partially prove) that the first term $R^{(0)}$ equals the so-called Convolution Bottleneck rank $\mathrm{Rank}_\text{CBN}$, which is small for functions $f$ that can be decomposed as first mapping to a representation that is supported along a finite number of frequencies, with a preference for lower frequencies in the presence of pooling, and then mapping back to the outputs (that may be high dimensional and high frequency). \item The second term $R^{(1)}$ plays a complementary role as a measure of regularity that bounds the Jacobian of $f$. \item We show that under some conditions, almost all weight matrices $W_\ell$ of the network will have a few large singular values, matching the frequencies that are kept in the CBN-rank decomposition.
+Also, under the additional assumption that the parameters are stable under reasonable learning rate, one can show that the activations are also supported on the same few frequencies. \item The emergence of this bottleneck structure, where the middle representation of the network are only supported along a few low frequencies, motivates the use of down sampling, as is commonly done in practice.
+We show that for functions that accept such a low-frequency hidden structure, the $R^{(0)}$ term is unaffected by down-sampling in the middle of the network. \end{itemize} The low-dimensionality and low-frequency of the representations inside the bottleneck makes them highly interpretable.
 We illustrate this with a set of numerical experiments in Section~\ref{sec:numerical_exp}.